adessoSE/blogpost-checker/README.md

 # blogpost-checker
 Checks the format of blogposts for jekyll blogs.
 An example for such a blog is the [adesso devblog](https://github.com/adessoAG/devblog).
 BlogpostChecker checks if certain formats for the `authors.yml` and the blogpost metadata are met.

-## executed checks
+## Executed checks
-The post metadata is expected to look something like this:
+The post metadata is expected to look like this:

 ```
 ---
 layout: [post, post-xml]